dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

   we're managing.
 - The `clustername.sh` file is entirely optional, but it sets the bash prompt, indicating which cluster's environment is currently loaded.

+All your cluster configuration lives in this directory.
+You can copy it anywhere, and adjust the relative paths to scripts in further steps accordingly, e.g.  for managing the cluster configuration in a separate repository.

+It would also be possible to create a symbolic link from `kubespray/inventory/<clustername>` to this repository - however, there are some issues with using the docker environment.
+The [Initial Setup](docs/SETUP.md) guide has some details here.

+In either case, the guide assumes that commands are run from your cluster directory, and that your cluster directory lives in the path that `make_cluster.sh` creates.

 ### VM Provisioning